bekk/bekk-christmas/post/kotlin/wip-–-collections.md

 println(mutableNumbersList) // [a, b, c, d, e]
 ```

 Note that although the list is created as a constant with the `val` keyword, you can still add or remove objects.
-The reason for that is that write operations modify the same object reference.
+The reason for that is that write operations modify the object and not the object reference.

 A `Sequence` offers the same functionality as `Iterable`, but implements another approach to multi-step collection processing.